18 Actors Who Looked Unrecognizable in Major Movies

 Rooney Mara as…

-Rooney Mara was still an up-and-coming actress when she was cast in the 2011 American adaptation of this bestselling Swedish thriller series.
+Rooney Mara was still an up-and-coming actor when she was cast in the 2011 American adaptation of this bestselling Swedish thriller series.

 Lisbeth Salander in The Girl With the Dragon Tattoo